pythonarcade/arcade/doc/installation_windows.rst

 https://www.python.org/downloads/

 The website gives you the option of downloading two different versions:
 Version 3.x.x or version 2.x.x.
-If you aren't sure which you want, pick the version that begins with 3.
+The Arcade library requires Python beginning with 3.x.x.

 When installing Python, make sure to customize the installation and add Python to the path: